bigfix/developer.bigfix.com/site/reference/types/string.md

 # h1 &lt;string&gt; of &lt;string&gt; : html

-Returns an HTML snippet with the specified string enclosed in an &lt;h1&lt; (header) tag modified by the first given string.
+Returns an HTML snippet with the specified string enclosed in an &lt;h1&gt; (header) tag modified by the first given string.

 # h1 of &lt;string&gt; : html

-Returns an HTML snippet containing the specified string enclosed in an &lt;h1&lt; (header) tag.
+Returns an HTML snippet containing the specified string enclosed in an &lt;h1&gt; (header) tag.

 # h2 &lt;string&gt; of &lt;string&gt; : html

-Returns an HTML snippet with the specified string enclosed in an &lt;h2&lt; (header) tag modified by the first given string.
+Returns an HTML snippet with the specified string enclosed in an &lt;h2&gt; (header) tag modified by the first given string.

 # h2 of &lt;string&gt; : html

-Returns an HTML snippet containing the specified string enclosed in an &lt;h2&lt; (header) tag.
+Returns an HTML snippet containing the specified string enclosed in an &lt;h2&gt; (header) tag.

 # h3 &lt;string&gt; of &lt;string&gt; : html

-Returns an HTML snippet with the specified string enclosed in an &lt;h3&lt; (header) tag modified by the first given string.
+Returns an HTML snippet with the specified string enclosed in an &lt;h3&gt; (header) tag modified by the first given string.

 # h3 of &lt;string&gt; : html

-Returns an HTML snippet containing the specified string enclosed in an &lt;h3&lt; (header) tag.
+Returns an HTML snippet containing the specified string enclosed in an &lt;h3&gt; (header) tag.

 # h4 &lt;string&gt; of &lt;string&gt; : html

-Returns an HTML snippet with the specified string enclosed in an &lt;h4&lt; (header) tag modified by the first given string.
+Returns an HTML snippet with the specified string enclosed in an &lt;h4&gt; (header) tag modified by the first given string.

 # h4 of &lt;string&gt; : html

-Returns an HTML snippet containing the specified string enclosed in an &lt;h4&lt; (header) tag.
+Returns an HTML snippet containing the specified string enclosed in an &lt;h4&gt; (header) tag.

 # h5 &lt;string&gt; of &lt;string&gt; : html

-Returns an HTML snippet with the specified string enclosed in an &lt;h5&lt; (header) tag modified by the first given string.
+Returns an HTML snippet with the specified string enclosed in an &lt;h5&gt; (header) tag modified by the first given string.

 # h5 of &lt;string&gt; : html

-Returns an HTML snippet containing the specified string enclosed in an &lt;h5&lt; (header) tag.
+Returns an HTML snippet containing the specified string enclosed in an &lt;h5&gt; (header) tag.

 # h6 &lt;string&gt; of &lt;string&gt; : html

-Returns an HTML snippet with the specified string enclosed in an &lt;h6&lt; (header) tag modified by the first given string.
+Returns an HTML snippet with the specified string enclosed in an &lt;h6&gt; (header) tag modified by the first given string.

 # h6 of &lt;string&gt; : html

-Returns an HTML snippet containing the specified string enclosed in an &lt;h6&lt; (header) tag.
+Returns an HTML snippet containing the specified string enclosed in an &lt;h6&gt; (header) tag.

 # head &lt;string&gt; of &lt;string&gt; : html

-Returns an HTML snippet with the specified string enclosed in a &lt;head&lt; tag modified by the first given string.
+Returns an HTML snippet with the specified string enclosed in a &lt;head&gt; tag modified by the first given string.

 # head of &lt;string&gt; : html

-Returns an HTML snippet containing the specified string enclosed in a &lt;head&lt; tag.
+Returns an HTML snippet containing the specified string enclosed in a &lt;head&gt; tag.

 # hexadecimal integer &lt;string&gt; : integer